 Ben Cosgrove is a traveling composer, pianist, and multi-instrumentalist from New England.
 He performs regularly all over the country, writes scores for films, plays, radio, and television, and has produced several well-received albums of original instrumental work that straddles a line between folk and classical music.
 His “electric and exhilarating” live performances are at once dazzling and intimate: music that has been described as “stunning” and as “compelling and powerful,” all presented with warmth, honesty, and “the easy familiarity of a troubadour.”
 From 2012 to 2014 Ben served as the Signet Artist-in-Residence Fellow at Harvard University, and he is a recipient of a St. Botolph Club Foundation Emerging Artist Award.
 He has also held residencies and fellowships at Acadia National Park, Isle Royale National Park, Middlebury College, the Vermont Studio Center, the Schmidt Ocean Institute, and the Sitka Center for Art and Ecology, and he spent a year as the artist in residence at White Mountain National Forest in New Hampshire and Maine.
-In 2017-18 he will be creating new work in partnership with the New England Trail, a long-distance hiking trail connecting New Hampshire to Long Island Sound.
+In 2017-18 he has been writing new music in collaboration with the New England Trail, a long-distance hiking trail connecting New Hampshire to Long Island Sound.

 The strongest forces guiding Ben’s composition and performances are his deep interests in landscape, place, and ecology.
 For years, Ben has been fascinated and inspired by the different ways people interact with their built and natural environments, and through songs with names like “Prairie Fire,” “Champlain,” “Little Rain,” “Nashua,” “Sigurd F. Olson,” “Kennebec,” and others, he seeks to explore those relationships and reflect them in sound.
 “I don’t think of my pieces as rendering places in music,” he notes in an interview in Harvard Magazine, “but more just as a way of responding to places musically.
 Writing music just turns out to be a great way for me to process the world.”